Last Updated on October 18, 2022 by Morgan Beard

 The Definition of an Operating Lease

-What is an operating lease?
-Well, in its simplest form, an operating lease is a contract that allows the use of an underlying asset without transferring the ownership rights of said asset to the lessee at the end of the contract term.
+In its simplest form, an operating lease is a contract that allows the use of an underlying asset without transferring the ownership rights of that asset to the lessee at the end of the contract term.

-Do note, that any lease less than 12 months (ie. short term lease) does not need to be accounted for.
-Once you have your lease classifications defined than you can work through lease measurements.
+One thing worth remembering with ASC 842 is that any lease less than 12 months (that is, a short-term lease) does not need to be accounted for.
+Once you have evaluated the length and the three details above, you can work through your lease liability measurements.

 Fundamental to lease accounting is the recognition of your lease liability and right-of-use asset.
-These two measurements shall be made at the lease commencement date.
-A lease liability consists of the following:
+These two measurements shall be made at the lease commencement date and are the foundation to your journal entries.
+A lease liability calculation uses the following variables:

 The ROU Asset outlines the lessee’s right-of-use to an asset of the duration or life of the lease.
-In order to calculate the ROU asset, you need the following:
+To calculate the ROU asset, you need the following:

 - Initial Lease Liability